Skip to content

 Students from the University received training and guidance from GCRP on how to walk the routes collecting data which was sent to the designer for input onto the map.

-Stop press: WCRP Video shortlisted for Community Rail Network Awards 2024
+Stop press: WCRP Video wins a Community Rail Network Award 2024

 Read the full story here…